Pages: 1 2 Next

 Alberta ArtsDays is this weekend

-Lethbridge has been designated as a “flagship city”‘ by the provincial government for Alberta ArtsDays 2010.
+Ashley sez: Lethbridge has been designated as a “flagship city”‘ by the provincial government for Alberta ArtsDays 2010.
 Only 5 cities get this every year.
 So we are expanding our annual ArtWalk into a whole weekend’s worth of events, including the SAAG grand opening, Artwalk, AB(original) Fest and ArtsFest.
-Overall there’s over 200 different artists and organizations participating and all the events are free.
+Overall there’s over 200 different artists …

 Art is the proper task of life